openconnectome/Rambo3D/README.md

 The general usage of the executable is:

-VolumeViewer.exe --img img.data --ano ano.data --dRes xRes yRes zRes
+Rambo3D.exe --img img.data --ano ano.data --dRes xRes yRes zRes

 where img.data and ano.data are the volumes downloaded from the cut-out service, and xRes/yRes/zRes together specify the data resolution.